 The most important factor that affects success rates of egg freezing is the age of the women at the time of freezing.
 Live birth rates from pregnancies that have come about by a woman using her own frozen eggs for treatment are increasing, but remain lower than treatments where the eggs are used ‘fresh’ (i.e. haven’t been frozen first, 19% in 2017 vs. 36% in fresh treatment cycle- UK HFEA data).

-Eggs that have been frozen and thawed will undergo ICSI as the outer coating of the egg is hard and it makes it difficult for the sperm to enter the egg under IVF.
+Eggs that have been frozen and thawed will undergo ICSI treatment as the outer coating of the egg is hard and it makes it difficult for the sperm to enter the egg under IVF treatment.

 The long-term storage of eggs however is safe and doesn’t appear to cause genetic problems.
 It is reassuring that embryos derived from long term stored eggs show no differences in the rates of obstetrical problems in pregnancy compared to embryos from fresh eggs.
 However, when the woman is getting older, there is more risk of health problems and pregnancy related complications.
 There are no increased risks of significant physical or developmental deficits in the babies born from frozen eggs.

 You can read more about the freezing of eggs and embryos here.